MEGA MAN 11

 - Acid Man’s stage: In tricky areas, don’t destroy the enemies.
 Take a hit and run across the spikes.
 You can also use Speed Gear to make your jumps more precise (assuming you don’t have the Speed Gear Booster part equipped).

 - Blast Man’s stage: The red laser sensors set off the explosive boxes, so trigger them only when ready.
 Also, you can use Speed Gear to race the box explosions.
 (Are you sensing a pattern?)
 Remember that the little Shimobey robots hurt other things when they explode.
 Knock them into stuff that you want them to damage.
-Finally, B.Torch can set off box explosions too, on your schedule.
+Finally, B.Torch (and C.Blast, when you revisit the stage) can set off box explosions too, on your schedule.

 Come to me, pretty power-ups!